-The number of multiple-choice reading items answered correctly is provided for the entire test.
+The number of total points scored on the online items is provided separately for each domain.
 The raw score can be interpreted only in terms of the specific set of test items on a test form because the difficulty of items might vary across different test forms over time.
 Thus, differences in student performance across tests or administrations cannot be compared using raw scores alone.
 To facilitate fair comparisons of student performance across different test forms and different administrations, raw scores are converted to scale scores.